 In the worst cases, these "failures to launch" results lead to a retrenchment into "direct" Go to Market motions.

 While there are many facets that go into a successful launch, I will focus on two areas that I believe are both under-developed and often flat out missed.
 While all suppliers to the channel have their own measurement system, from intuitive to more systemic, the two areas that I believe need attention are the objective and subjective criteria for choosing which partners to recruit or invest in.

-Before you email me, I know I know that your legal team will hate the subjective component of the decision-making process, but history tells us it's necessary for a successful future.
+Before you email me, I know your legal team will hate the subjective component of the decision-making process.
+But history tells us it's necessary for a successful future.